I Pray 4 Truckers

 One way to come to Jesus is by understanding the ABC's of the gospel:

 A – Admit: We all have something to admit.
 We have sinned, every last one of us.
 We have fallen short of the glory of God (Romans 3:23).
 And though “the wages of sin is death, … the free gift of God is eternal life in Christ Jesus” (6:23).
-Unless we admit our need (our sinfulness), we will never know the remedy.
+Unless we admit our need (our sinfulness), we will never know the remedy of forgiveness.

 B – Believe: There is something to believe.
 Jesus Christ died in the place of sinners like us.
 The good news of the gospel is not about what we are able to do in order to make ourselves acceptable to God; it is the wonder of what God has already done in Jesus.
 The message is that “while we were still sinners, Christ died for us” (Romans 5:8).
 We must believe it.

 C – Come: We must come to Jesus.
+The Holy Spirit leads you to Him.
 We can have a sense of our sinfulness and even know that Christ died in our place, but unless we entrust ourselves to Him, we remain lost.
 Jesus says, “Come to me, all who labor and are heavy laden, and I will give you rest” (Matthew 11:28, emphasis added).

 • Prayer Request, Questions